TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-mh17-an-impressive-day-to-remember.md

   - SRE
   - MH17
   - Ukraine
-description: Looking back 10 years ago at MH17, from a personal and news tech perspective.
+description: Looking back 10 years ago at MH17, from a personal and news tech perspective
 thumbnail: img/impressive_day_flowers.jpg

 ---

-When dealing with traffic of a news site, one quickly learns to expect the unexpected: You know there will be traffic surges, but you can not predict _when_ they will be.
+When dealing with traffic of a news site like [NU.nl](https://www.nu.nl/), one quickly learns to expect the unexpected: You know there will be traffic surges, but you can not predict _when_ they will be.

 This is quite unlike, for example, ecommerce where the holiday season can be predicted.
 Or big event ticket sales, where the moment tickets will start to sell, is known beforehand.
 With breaking news, however, the moment is sudden, and the traffic surge typically is in the ballpark of 'times 4, within 4 minutes'.